 Methodology

-We use Eurostat’s quarterly dataset gov_10q_ggdebt (general government gross debt; Maastricht definition).
+EU Debt Map uses Eurostat’s quarterly dataset gov_10q_ggdebt (general government gross debt under the Maastricht definition).

 Selection filters